grandcircusco/JavaBootcampExamples/unit-9/full-stack-bookshelf/bookshelf-api/readme.md

 4. Finish the import.
 5. Add `src/main/resources/config/application.properties` and add connection info for your own MySQL schema.
 6. You should initialize your database with some sample data found in `src/main/resources/init-db.sql`.
 Copy this code into MySQL Workbench and run it.
 This will create the table and starting data.
-7. Start the project: Select src/main/java >> BookshelfAPiApplication.java.
+7. Start the project: Select src/main/java >> BookshelfApiApplication.java.
 Run as Java Application.
 8. Test the API at [http://localhost:8080/books](http://localhost:8080/books)